trentlarson/lives-of-gifts/src/markdown/about.md

 and money by giving them away, freely, until that dominates money.
 Life's grandest rewards come when we give without conditions and without any expectation of return.
-But furthermore: with a change in focus, all today's scarcity mindsets can be replaced with systems that encourage even more giving, and we can starve out extractive institutions.
+But furthermore: with a change in focus, all today's scarcity mindsets will be replaced with systems that encourage even more giving, and we will starve out extractive institutions.

 Commitments will always be important.
 Some measurements (eg. money) will be important in some contexts.
 But the most important work we can do is not